atharvarao123/atharvarao123/README.md

 Hi im Atharva
 Interested in pentesting , and malware development
-I code stuff in python once in a while ejpt certified
+I code stuff in python once in a while. ejpt certified

 <!---